remexre/remexre.github.io/content/silvir/2021-02-10-introduction.md

 - [Reference attributes](http://melt.cs.umn.edu/silver/concepts/decorated-vs-undecorated/#reference-decorated)

 All of these are used within the implementation of Silver, so must be supported before Silver can be bootstrapped on SilvIR.
+In the [next post](@/silvir/2021-02-12-definition-draft-1.md), we'll look at (the current draft of) the actual definition of the IR.